-Pamper your palate with a classic Limeñan ceviche (fresh raw fish in lime-chili pepper marinade), traditional Arequipeñan rocoto relleno (spicy pepper stuffed full of flavorful minced-beef, baked and topped with molten cheese), or venture with Novoandina (Contemporary Peruvian cuisine) creations such as the seared sea bass crusted with crunchy red quinoa and Andean herbs served on a bed of asparagus and racacha freshened with a delicate sprig of greens.
-Enhance your evening with the unforgettable Chocolate crème caramel with chirimoya foam and orange croquant, or a sampler of classic Peruvian desserts for the indecisive sweet tooth.
+Pamper your palate with a classic Limeñan ceviche (fresh raw fish in lime-chili pepper marinade) or traditional Arequipeñan rocoto relleno (spicy pepper stuffed full of flavorful minced-beef, baked and topped with molten cheese).
+Venture into contemporary Peruvian cuisine (Novoandina) creations such as the seared sea bass crusted with crunchy red quinoa and Andean herbs served on a bed of asparagus and racacha freshened with a delicate sprig of greens.
+Enhance your evening with the unforgettable chocolate crème caramel with chirimoya foam and orange croquant, or a sampler of classic Peruvian desserts for the indecisive sweet tooth.

 6. Fiesta Gourmet

-Fiesta boasts its renowned Arroz con Pato, a flavorful dish that is prepared by slow cooking rice in duck stew, dark beer and cilantro – unchanged and proud.
+Fiesta boasts its renowned Arroz con Pato, a flavorful dish that is prepared by slow cooking rice in duck stew, dark beer, and cilantro – unchanged and proud.
 It is said to be the best in all of Peru!
 Now this humble dish is presented to the world on par with culinary giants.
-You must also try the Mero a La Brasa: mero murique (fish) seasoned in ají amarillo (spicy yellow pepper), chicha de jora (Andean purple corn beer) and cilantro, then briefly cooked on corn husks over charcoal embers.
+You must also try the Mero a La Brasa: mero murique (fish) seasoned in ají amarillo (spicy yellow pepper), chicha de jora (Andean purple corn beer), and cilantro, then briefly cooked on corn husks over charcoal embers.